mosaic-design-system/docs/src/components/chip.md

       #### Positioning filter Chips

       As mentioned above, when **Chips** are used as filters (or visual indicators for filters), they can be positioned above or below their related content.
 Where they are placed depends on the following:﻿

       * If the filters are related to a table, then they should be placed above the table in a single row, as they directly affect the records it contains

       * If the filters are related to a search field, then they can be shown underneath in a single row, as they can be selected as part of the search process to narrow down results

-      * If the filters are part of other components, such as side drawers, then they can be shown on multiple rows.﻿
+      * If the filters are part of other components, such as side drawers, then they can be shown on multiple rows.
     icon: file_invoice
     toc: true
   - title: Code